Skip to main content

 If your hotel had a theme song, what would it be?

 La Dolce Vita by Nina Rota really embodies the hotel.
 It embodies our hotels classic twist on Italian glamour.
-Our cocktail list is actually named after Federico Fellini’s films.
+Our cocktail list in Bar Jackie is actually named after Federico Fellini’s films, one of which was La Dolce Vita.

 View all News Hub